Norway · tool

 Local etiquette

-- •Tipping is not obligatory but appreciated for excellent service; rounding up the bill or leaving 5-10% is common.
+- •Tipping is not obligatory but is appreciated for excellent service; rounding up the bill or leaving 5-10% is common.

-- •Reservations are recommended for popular restaurants, especially on weekends.
+- •Reservations are recommended for popular restaurants, especially on weekends or during peak tourist season.